Predicting Job-Hopping Motive of Candidates Using Answers to Open-ended Interview Questions: Methodology

 \section{Methodology}

-In order to test the correlation between language use and job-hopping likelihood, we built a regression model that is able to infer the job-hopping motive scale rating (discussed above) using textual answers given to open-ended interview questions.
+In order to test the correlation between language use and job-hopping motive, we built a regression model to infer the JHM Scale rating (discussed above) using textual answers to open-ended interview questions.
 Given the importance of numerical representation of language in building a machine learning model, we compared the performance of five different text representation methods namely, terms (TF-IDF), topics (LDA), Glove word embeddings, Doc2Vec and LIWC.
 In this section, we describe the training dataset, the five different text representation methods and the regression model building approach.